-On September 29, 2006, the FASB issued Statement of Financial Accounting Standards No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans (Statement 158), which amends Statement No. 87 and Statement No. 106 to require recognizion of the overfinded or underfunded status of pension and other postretirement benefit plans on the balance sheet.
-Under Statement 158, gains and losses, prior service costs and credits, and any remaining transition amounts under Statement No. 106 that have not yet been recognized through net periodic benefit cost will be recognized in accumulated other comprehensive income, net of tax effects, until they are amortized as a component of net periodic cost.
+On September 29, 2006, the FASB issued Statement of Financial Accounting Standards No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans (Statement 158), which amends Statement No. 87 and Statement No. 106 to require recognition of the overfunded or underfunded status of pension and other postretirement benefit plans on the balance sheet.
+Under Statement 158, gains and losses, prior service costs and credits, and any remaining transition amounts under Statement No. 87 and Statement No. 106 that have not yet been recognized through net periodic benefit cost will be recognized in accumulated other comprehensive income, net of tax effects, until they are amortized as a component of net periodic cost.
 The measurement date, the date at which the benefit obligation and plan assets are measured, is required to be the company's fiscal year end.
-Statement 158 is effective for publicly-held companies for fiscal years ending after December 15, 2006, except for the measurement date provisions, which are effective for fiscal years ending after December 31, 2006.
-On December 31, 2006, Sterling adopted certain provisions of Statement 158 which resulted in the recognition of the funded status of its pension and postretirement plans as a liability on the Consolidated Balance Sheet, and the recognized actuarial gains/losses, and prior service costs totaling \$344,000 as a separate component of accumulated other comprehensive income, net of tax.
+Statement 158 is effective for publicly-held companies for fiscal years ending after December 15, 2006, except for the measurement date provisions, which are effective for fiscal years ending after December 15, 2006, Sterling adopted certain provisions of Statement 158 which resulted in the recognition of the funded status of its pension and postretirement plans as a liability on the Consolidated Balance Sheet, and the recognition of unrecognized actuarial gains/losses, and prior service costs totaling \$344,000 as a separate component of accumulated other comprehensive income, net of fax.
 Refer to Note 18 for further discussion of Sterling's pension and postretirement plans.